cah-john-ryan/expo-go-real-time-chat/session-5-imports.md

 Information on Firebase:
 - https://firebase.google.com/

-1. In Visual Studio Code, open a new command prompt window which should automatically be displayed in the bottom of your screen.
+1. In Visual Studio Code, open the command prompt window which should be found at the bottom of your screen.

 2. From the command prompt window, enter the below commands to install the needed libraries to work with Firebase:
 ```